fruition-partners/filesync/README.md

 Considering ServiceNow does not handle merge conflicts at all, this is a major goal of this tool!
 Contributions to help achieve this road map or improve the tool in general are **greatly** appreciated.

 - [x] support latest versions (Eurkea+) of ServiceNow
-- [x] add protocol support to use http:// for localhost setups
+- [x] add protocol support to use http:// for on-premise setups
 - [x] check if the record has been updated on the server before uploading changes and warn the user and cancel the upload (basic conflict management)
 - [x] add notification (mac OS) to signify that the upload is complete (or failed)
 - [ ] when an update conflict has been detected write out the remote file and launch a diff app (command line "diff" or mac OS X Code "FileMerge" via "`opendiff <left> <right>`") for the user to help resolve the differences